lala-la-flaca/DevOpsBootcamp_11_AWS_EKS__CICD_pipeline_DockerHub/README.md

       }
    ```
-8. Update Jenkinsfile on the deploy block to  apply the deployment and service yaml files.
-To pass the deployment and service yaml files to the Jenkinsfile, we are going to use the envsubst command line.
+8. In the deploy stage of your Jenkins pipeline, use the envsubst command to substitute environment variables and apply the YAML files:

     <details><summary><strong> envsubst </strong></summary>
-    envsubst is a command-line utility that performs variable substitution on text by replacing environment variables within a string or file with their corresponding values.
-It's commonly used to dynamically generate configuration files or other text-based artifacts by incorporating environment variables into templates.
-Here we are passing the deployment and service yaml file to envsubs
+    The `envsubst` command replaces environment variables in a file or string with their current values.
+This is commonly used to inject runtime values into Kubernetes manifests or other configuration templates.
     </details>
 ```bash
     stage("deploy") {